Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/datasources.md

    <Alert status="info">
    <AlertIcon />
    As you select visual elements in the editor you will see the details on the right change to show you the new options for that visual element.
-In this case, we can see the **Text** part in the **Content** area which is where we need to go next.
+In this case, you can see the **Text** part in the **Content** area which is where you need to go next.
    </Alert>

 1. On the right side panel, click on the **Text** option.
 This will show that the text is currently **Static**